Bira/octopus-carnival/_drafts/wir-mm2-4e-slaughterstone-construct.md

 has fought.
 Alternatively, if your GM likes this sort of technically correct solution you could get yourself a brand new stone block and ask a certified war hero to prick his finger and let a drop of blood fall on it.
-Neither of these methods easy (heroes don't grow on trees!) but they're far more ethical than sapient sacrifice.
+Neither of these methods is easy (heroes don't grow on trees!) but they're far more ethical than sapient sacrifice.

 If you have neither a master artisan nor a source of heroic blood but you still